gruvin/gmaple/README.md

 pin count) and has a far more user friendly interface.
 Licensed versions are also considerably cheaper than Eagle, no matter how you look at it.

-Eagle would cost me $700, simply because some of my boards are too big for the free version.
+Eagle would cost me at $700, simply because some of my boards are too big for the free version, meaning I cannot use it *at all* in those cases.
 Example: [gruvin9x](https://github.com/gruvin/gruvin9x).
 No way I can justify that kind of coin.

 ### Open Source for the Win!
 [KiCAD](http://kicad-pcb.org/) is still my favourite.
 I use it for most my stuff.
 It's fully open source and